bright/new-www/content/projects/transportation-management-system-tms.md

 <TitleWithIcon sectionTitle="about TMS project" titleIcon="/images/three_flags.svg" titleIconAlt="bright" />

-[MAKO TSL](https://makotsl.com/) started a collaboration with Bright Inventions to **build a customized tool for their internal transport management department**.
-MAKO TSL offers fast and safe forwarding and transport services to companies all over Europe.
+The client started a collaboration with Bright Inventions to **build a customized tool for their internal transport management department**.
+It offers one of the fastest and safest forwarding and transport services to companies all over Europe.
 In 2022 they executed over 180,000 shipping orders.

 Like many logistics companies our client struggled with endless paperwork, and tons of Excel sheets, which defined the inefficient core of their transport management system.
 They aimed for a change, hoping for a successful digitalization of their daily work.
 But, **finding an off-the-shelf solution that truly fit their unique needs was a challenge**. **That's when they partnered with Bright Inventions to craft a tailor-made Transport Management System.**